Elizabeth Bagshaw

 Elizabeth Catherine Bagshaw (October 19, 1881 - January 5, 1982) was one of Canada's first woman physicians.
 She was the medical director of the first birth control clinic in Canada, located in Hamilton, Ontario.

 Early life

-Bagshaw was born on a farm in Mariposa Township, Victoria County, Ontario, the youngest of four daughters of John and Eliza Bagshaw.
+Bagshaw was born on a farm in Mariposa, Ontario, the youngest of four daughters of John and Eliza Bagshaw.
 Bagshaw's sister, Annie, remarked that from a young age she had a brilliant memory, and school work came easily for her.
 Her father died in July 1904 in a farm accident, which left Bagshaw in charge of the family farm which spanned 89 hectares.
 By the first week of October 1904, Bagshaw sold the farm, and moved both her mother and a sister with her to Toronto to finish her final year of medical school.

 Education

 Bagshaw registered at the University of Toronto in September 1901 as an occasional student; this enabled her to obtain a degree from this university while taking most of her courses at the neighbouring Ontario Medical College for Women, which would later become Women's College Hospital.
 Here she gained practical experience seeing prenatal patients at a maternity clinic.
 In 1905 Elizabeth became Doctor Bagshaw and graduated from the University of Toronto.
 After graduation, Bagshaw apprenticed under Emma Leila Skinner who was an 1896 graduate of the University of Toronto.
 There she learned of maternity work, and the economic struggles patients often had in affording and seeing a doctor.